ndangles/twitchext-helper/README.md

 Node.js: twitchext-helper
 =================

 Twitchext Helper is a module that exposes functions that helps with creating twitch extensions.
-This module aims to help keep clean code by take common tidious task and making them simpler.
+This module aims to help keep clean code by taking common tidious tasks and making them a bit simpler.

 Why?